MICRO-Finance Company Registration: SETTING UP A MICRO-FINANCE COMPANY

 Step-2 The applicant company must have sufficient net worth according to the micro finance business requirement.

-Step-4 Apply for registration with regulation agency and obtain the necessary permits/license.
+Step-4 Apply for registration with the regulation agency and obtain the necessary permits/licenses.

 It was rightly said by Ralph Waldo Emerson– “Every Wall is a Door”